geziyor/geziyor/README.md

 See scraper [Options](https://godoc.org/github.com/geziyor/geziyor#Options) for all custom settings.

 ## Status
-The project is in **beta** phase.
-Thus, we highly recommend you to use Geziyor with go modules.
+We highly recommend you to use Geziyor with go modules.

 ## Usage